-This is an easy recipe for a raw vegan cheese made from sunflower seeds.
-It slices, grates and melts so you can use it in place of regular cheese in most recipes.
+Easy recipe for a raw vegan cheese made from sunflower seeds.
+Sunflower cheese slices, grates and melts so you can use it in place of regular cheese in most recipes.
 Heart-healthy cheese that tastes great, is cheap to make and doesn’t take long – what isn’t there to love about this recipe?
-It’s one of my staples that I often have a batch of in the fridge.
+This seed cheese is one of my staples that I often have a batch of in the fridge.

 I use fresh garlic and onion as these are widely available and have the most nutrients.
 You can replace with garlic and onion powder if you prefer, about tsp of each gives the same flavour.

 Turmeric gives the sunflower cheddar a bright yellow colour and adds valuable nutrients.
 You really don’t taste the turmeric in this recipe so do add it even if you don’t like the taste.
 As it’s mainly sunflower seeds in this vegan cheese it is grey without at least a pinch of turmeric.